Ivo Heuberger: Business career

 Ivo began putting to use the many contacts he had made over the years while traveling to 60 different countries.
 He founded a company called Hi-Pro in the summer of 2004.
 His company specializes in marketing and promotional products and has since grown to be one of the biggest companies in its field in Switzerland.
 In 2006, Ivo Heuberger and the Swiss Tennis team federation signed a deal that would make Hi-Pro the official clothing provider for the Swiss Davis Cup Team.
 Hi-Pro now also provides the official staff uniforms for the Basel Swiss Indoor Tennis Tournament.

 Personal life

-In September 2007, Ivo married Martha Dominguez who is a Miami-based fashion blogger.

-He currently splits his time between Zurich and Miami Beach with his wife and two children.
+In September 2007, Ivo married Martha Dominguez who is a Miami-based influencer.
+He currently splits his time between Zurich and Miami Beach with his wife and two children, Mia and Alexander Heuberger.
 Both of his children are avid golfers and compete in the junior circuit.

+Both children competed and claimed the National Championship title in their respective age divisions during the 2024 Under Armour Winter Nationals.

+Alexander won the US Kids European Championship Boys 9 in May 2025.

+Mia came in as runner-up in the US Kids World Championship girls 12 in August 2025.